The Columbus Zoo lights are a Christmas event you won’t want to miss!

 Columbus Zoo Wildlights Tickets

 As previously mentioned, admission to the zoo includes the Wildlights.
-For our family of 6, it wasn’t going to be much more to just go ahead and purchase a membership (One visit + parking would have been $105 – the online price for a membership was $134).
+For our family of 6, it isn’t much more to just go ahead and purchase a membership (One visit + parking would be $182 for our family – the online price for a membership is currently $195).
 Whether you purchase a membership or a single ticket for the event, it’s best to purchase online ahead of time to avoid lines at the entrance.

-If time allows for more than just visiting the zoo, check out my post on free things to do in Columbus with kids or free holiday events in Columbus.
-Is the weather outside frightful?
-Legoland Columbus is the perfect indoor attraction for kids.
+If time allows for more than just visiting the zoo, check out my post on free things to do in Columbus with kids.

 Have you been to Wildlights at the Columbus Zoo?
 What tips would you give?